 It’s amazing that a town like Scarlino isn’t more popular with tourists.
-Perched on one side of Mount Alma, Scarlino is a maze of sand-coloured houses that meander down the side of the mountain in between two vast oak-filled forests.
+Perched on one side of Mount Alma, Scarlino is a maze of houses that meander down the side of the mountain in between two vast oak-filled forests.

 At the town’s feet is the breathtaking Marina di Scarlino, one of the biggest harbours in the territory and the departure point for some very expensive looking yachts.

 Once you climb the sloping hill that leads to the town centre, you can’t help but be charmed by the honest stone houses, modestly decorated churches and little family-run butcher shops, bakeries and supermarkets.

-Built in the 13th century, this church beautifully merges the local Gothic and Romanesque styles, and will take your breath away.
+Built in the 11th century, this church beautifully merges the local Gothic and Romanesque styles, and will take your breath away.

 Originally the residence of the Aldobrandeschi family, it’s worth a visit just to see the antique architecture and white-washed facade.

 Cala Violina is the sort of beach you dream about and is perfect for couples and families.
 Its sand sings like violin strings when you walk on it!